 - Find the deleted text messages to recover and save them onto computer.

-Another easy way is to retrieve deleted text messages from an iCloud backup.
+If you have ever backed up your iPhone to iCloud, another easy way is to retrieve deleted text messages from the iCloud backup.
 First, you need to check if your deleted texts are backed up to iCloud, however.
 Otherwise, the former tutorial is the better way to restore deleted text messages on iPhone without backup.

 - Make sure you have a recent iCloud backup.
-On your device, go to Settings > iCloud > Storage > Manage Storage > Backups.
+On your device, go to Settings > your name > iCloud > Manage Storage > Backups.
 You’ll see the date and size of its latest backup.